Man Utd new manager latest: Ole Gunnar Solskjaer to hold talks with club on Saturday

 Speaking on Sky Sports, Keane said: "I'd go with Eddie Howe.
 I like him.
 I like what he's done.
 He's managed a lot of games.
 When his teams are at it, they'll play good football.
 He has his critics, but I like what he's done at Newcastle.

-"He's managed seven or 800 games.
+"He's managed 700 or 800 games.
 He's still a young man.
 I love his calmness.
 Maybe Man Utd need a little bit of that.

 "We've seen with our previous [appointments], we like people with emotions, but he's got that calmness.
 The job he's done at Newcastle, Champions League and winning a cup, I'd be happy to see him go in there."